akashyap2013/Blooger_Website/README.md

 # Blooger_Website
-This is the complete Blooger website created using HTML and CSS
+This is the complete Blooger website created using HTML and CSS.